 Pharmacists are some of the most accessible healthcare professionals.
 When it comes to helping patients manage chronic diseases pharmacists have an important part to play.
 They are the medication experts.
-Pharmacists can help patients find the right medication for them.
-This is challenging, especially when patients have many chronic conditions.
-Pharmacists can work with patients to understand their disease and the importance of taking their medications.
-You can read more about the evidence behind expanding the role pharmacists play.
+Pharmacists

-Pharmacy Environmental Scan.
-EPICC staff has interviewed seventeen pharmacist and health plan representatives.
+Pharmacy Environmental Scan EPICC staff has interviewed seventeen pharmacist and health plan representatives.
 A summary of the findings from these interviews is available in the UDOH Environmental Scan of Clinical Pharmacy Report (PDF).
 We are currently working on a survey of Utah Pharmacists.
-Findings from the survey will be available here in late Fall.
+Findings from the survey will be available here in late fall.

 Pharmacy – to – Treat Program EPICC is working with multiple health systems to expand the role that pharmacists play on health care teams and build sustainable referral systems between pharmacies and evidence based chronic disease self-management workshops LINK TO CDSMP INFO.
 Current and past partners include: